October 26, 2024

 There are certain constants in the human condition, constants that apply across cultures.
 One of these constants is that life is hard, life involves suffering.
 Another constant is that there are 24 hours in the day, and these hours must somehow be passed.
 Stone-work helped Native Americans to cope with life, to stay upbeat, and to pass the time.

-When I was traveling in Maine, I encountered the concept of a “museum in the streets,” i.e., signs that described places of architectural or historical interest.
+When I was traveling in Maine, I encountered the concept of a “museum in the streets,” i.e., signs that describe places of architectural or historical interest.
 NativeAmerican stone-work created a museum in the woods.
 Since Native Americans lived in the woods, their stone-work adorned their home, beautified their surroundings, made nature feel more like home.

 Below is a common kind of propped boulder.
 Notice the small propping-stone concealed by the shadow.
 Notice, too, how much of the boulder is in the air.